EvgeneOskin/csv2sql/README.md

 $./csv2sql -I path/to/csv/dir -O path/to/sql/dir

 "path/to/csv/dir" is a path to directory which contain *.csv files (else it can be a singl file).
-If path contains " " (space) you should put path into quot ("path").
+If path contains " " (space) you should put path into quote ("path").

 "path/to/sql/dir" is a path to directory which will contain *.sql files (it mast be path to sigle file (*.sql) if "path/to/csv/dir" is a a path to sigle file (*.csv)).
-If path contains " " (space) you should put path into quot ("path").
+If path contains " " (space) you should put path into quote ("path").